 Analytical Approach Comments

 Applicable rating methodologies Rating Methodology for Non-banking Finance Companies

+Applicable rating methodologies Policy on Withdrawal of Credit Ratings

 Parent/Group support Not Applicable

 Consolidation/Standalone Standalone

 About the company

 ASA International India Microfinance Limited (ASA India) is a subsidiary of ASA International Holdings, Mauritius.
 ASA International Group plc is listed on the London Stock Exchange.
 ASA India started its microfinance operations in July 2008.
 Its corporate and registered office is in Kolkata (West Bengal).
 ASA India's lending model is based on individual liability without any group guarantee mechanism.
 As on September 30, 2023, it operated through a network of 267 branches, spread across 57 districts in 7 states in India.